br1zz/br1zz/README.md

+## Profile
+Experienced and innovative Programmer adept in creating computer codes and effectively maintaining internal software systems.
+Adept at collaborating with designers and content producers, while creating code to produce multi-threaded server applications.
+Experienced in testing and documenting software for various applications.
+Committed to working as a team player and motivated professional.

 ## :briefcase: Experience
 ### Company #1 - Developer
 :calendar: since January 2021
-Programming and watching cute cat videos.
+* Worked with designers and content producers to create and maintain effective programs for the company.
+* Used my advanced knowledge of software development and programming to lead company initiatives and system goals.

 ### Company #2 - Frontend Developer
 :calendar: January 2020 - December 2020
-Fullfilment of extremely important tasks.
+* Worked both independently and as a team member to write code for various applications.
+* Debugged and modified software
+* Exercised strong written and verbal communication skills to achieve the best results.

 ### Company #3 - Frontend Developer
 :calendar: June 2019 - December 2019
+* Programming and watching cute cat videos.
+* Fullfilment of extremely important tasks.
-Did everything.
+* Did everything.

 ## :mortar_board: Education
 ### The night Watch